Please note the following requirements:

 Visit your CyberGhost VPN online account.

-- Expand the account options
+- Expand the account options and select VPN

-- Select Configure New Device
+- Go to Manual setup and select Configure New Device

 Now create your server configuration, as described below :